solana-labs/solana/docs/src/cluster/leader-rotation.md

 No inconsistency can exist because every validator that is voting with the cluster has skipped 100 and 101 when its root passes 102.
 All validators, regardless of voting pattern, would be committing to a root that is either 102, or a descendant of 102.

-### Leader Schedule Rotation with Epoch Sized Partitions. {#leader-schedule-rotation-with-epoch-sized-partitions}
+### Leader Schedule Rotation with Epoch Sized Partitions.

 The duration of the leader schedule offset has a direct relationship to the likelihood of a cluster having an inconsistent view of the correct leader schedule.